cassidyjames/cassidyjames.github.io/challenge/november.md

 Happy November, System76 peeps!

-I am planning on presenting a challenge about once a month.
+>I am planning on presenting a challenge about once a month.
 You have the month to complete the challenge, and **may be on a team up to three people** total.

-Think of realistic solutions, but don't be afraid to get creative!
+>Think of realistic solutions, but don't be afraid to get creative!
 Price of implementation is not an issue so long as it's within the realm of possibility for a high-end product.

+This challenge is **due November 30**, and the winner gets a [prize](#prize)!

 ## November: The Two-Lightswitch Problem!

-1. You've probably seen it: one room or hallway with overhead lights and two lightswitches that control the lights.
+You've probably seen it: one room or hallway with overhead lights and two lightswitches that control the lights.
 You flip one switch up and the lights come on, but now the other switch is down; they never end up being completely in sync with the state of the lights.

-How could you design a solution to this problem?
+1. How could you design a solution to this problem?

 2. What are some challenges your solution would need to overcome?